ksylvan/maestro-playbooks/Development/Refactor/5_PROGRESS.md

 IF LOOP_{{LOOP_NUMBER}}_PLAN.md doesn't exist:
     → Do NOT reset anything (PIPELINE JUST STARTED - LET IT RUN)

-ELSE IF no items with status `PENDING` AND risk=LOW AND benefit=HIGH/VERY HIGH:
+ELSE IF items with status exactly `PENDING` exist with LOW risk AND HIGH/VERY HIGH benefit:
-    → Do NOT reset anything (ALL AUTOMATABLE WORK DONE - EXIT)
+    → Reset documents 1-4 (CONTINUE TO IMPLEMENT PENDING ITEMS)

+ELSE IF LOOP_{{LOOP_NUMBER}}_CANDIDATES.md does NOT contain "ALL_TACTICS_EXHAUSTED":
+    → Reset documents 1-4 (CONTINUE TO DISCOVER MORE CANDIDATES)

 ELSE:
-    → Reset documents 1-4 (CONTINUE TO NEXT LOOP)
+    → Do NOT reset anything (ALL TACTICS EXHAUSTED AND NO AUTO-IMPLEMENTABLE ITEMS - EXIT)
 ```

+**Key insight:** The loop should continue if EITHER:
+1. There are PENDING items with LOW risk AND HIGH/VERY HIGH benefit to implement, OR
+2. There are still tactics to execute (no `ALL_TACTICS_EXHAUSTED` marker)

 ## How This Works